1977 Washington, D.C., attack and hostage taking: Background

 The leader of the attack was Hamaas Abdul Khaalis, a former national secretary of the Nation of Islam.
 Khaalis was born Ernest McGhee in Indiana in 1921.
 Discharged from the U.S. Army on grounds of mental instability, he worked as a jazz drummer in New York City before converting to Islam and changing his name to Hamaas Khaalis.
 He became prominent in the ministries and schools of the Nation of Islam and was appointed its national secretary in the early 1950s.

 Khaalis split with the Nation of Islam in 1958 to found a rival Islamic organization, the Hanafi Movement.
 In 1968, he was arrested for attempted extortion but released on grounds of mental illness.
 The same year, militant students at Howard University formed a group called the Kokayi family.
 When that was disbanded, many of its members became members of Hamaas' Hanafi American Mussulman's Rifle and Pistol Club, which was given a group membership charter by the National Rifle Association.

 In 1972, Hamaas published an open letter attacking the leadership and beliefs of the Nation of Islam.
 A year later, five men broke into Khaalis' Washington, D.C., home and murdered five of his children, his nine-day-old grandson and another man.
-The men were associated with the Nation of Islam, and the government did not hold the Nation of Islam accountable.
+The men were associated with the Nation of Islam, and the government did not hold the Nation of Islam accountable to Khalis' satisfaction.
 The high-profile murder trial was delayed for several years.
 Khaalis's daughter, the only survivor of the massacre, had sustained brain damage and suffered mental breakdowns when thinking about the murders.
 Khaalis and his family had urged prosecutors to allow her to submit a sworn statement.
 Despite this, prosecutors persuaded her to testify in court.
 When the trial began in fall of 1976, she became incoherent under cross-examination and fled the courtroom.
 The judge wrote a warrant for her arrest, then eventually declared a mistrial.